bpburns/bpburns.github.io/content/pages/about.rst

 This site is generated using Pelican.
 The theme is based on "Not My Idea" from Smashing Pumpkins and has a goal of being plain, simple, and working with Safari for iOS's Reader View.

+There is an Atom feed available for subscribing to new posts.
+Atom is better than RSS.